MenuFLIXANO

 Picnic on the Grass (1959)

-Etienne Alexis, a candidate for president of the new Europe, is a scientist promoting artificial insemination for social betterment and therapy to eliminate passion.
-To celebrate his engagement to a cousin, he hosts an aseptic picnic, where mother nature a ...
+New Europe presidential candidate Etienne Alexis is a scientist promoting artificial insemination for social betterment and therapy to eliminate passion.
+To celebrate his engagement to a cousin, he hosts an aseptic picnic, where Mother Nature asserts herse ...

 Watch Now